Gonna take some time to do the things we never had ~ Toto: Africa

 When is the best time?

 The very best time for an African safari is .. always.
-This is because Africa is blessed with perfect weather, despite some seasonal differences.
-The issue is, first and foremost, one of comfort.
-So the short answer is, it depends which region you want to visit, and when it will suit you.
+This is because Africa is blessed with close to perfect weather.
+We do have seasons though; the differences are often measured in rainfall (ie. rain or dry seasons) and temperatures do vary, but moderately.
+So in short, it very much depends which region you want to visit, and we can advise when it will be optimal.
 We can advise.

 How do I know the price is fair?

 We cost all our tours on the published prices of safari lodges.
 No more.
-Road transfers, internal flights, conservation fees, taxis (if required) and government tourism levies, plus VAT are then added to the lodge price.
-Bank charges of 3 – 5% for credit card payments will apply, however there is no charge for EFTs, which, although it’s a little slower, makes it easier to track a payment.
-In the final analysis, it is entirely possible to do all these tasks yourself if you have the time, and we will help you on condition we book your lodge accommodation.
+Road transfers, internal flights, conservation fees, taxis and government tourism levies, plus VAT are then added to the lodge price, as required.
+Bank charges of 3 – 5% for credit card payments will apply; however there is no charge for EFTs, which, although it’s a little slower, makes it easier to track a payment.
+Of course, it is entirely possible to do all the payment tasks yourself if you have the time, and we offer assistance with the safari lodge booking.
+Safari prices in 2023/24 start at approximately US$750 per person, sharing, per night in a private game reserve, fully-inclusive.

 What does the price include?